Cloud providers¶

 TensorDock: "No hostnodes available"¶

-- Try a different location or remove the
+- Try a different location, or remove the

-locationfilter - Try a different GPU type — hostnode availability is dynamic
+locationfilter. - Try a different GPU type — hostnode availability is dynamic.

-- Check marketplace availability at https://marketplace.tensordock.com
+- Check availability at marketplace.tensordock.com.

-VastAI: "No offers available"¶
+Vast.ai: "No offers available"¶

 - Lower

-min_reliability(e.g., 0.8) - Expand or remove the
+min_reliability(e.g. 0.8), or setverified_only=False. - Expand or remove the

-- Accelerators — Accelerator selection guide
+- Accelerators — accelerator selection and hardware specs